Crunch3D/Klipper-Ender-5-PlusSKR-Mini-E3-v3.0/README.md

 ### Phaetus Dragonfly BMS Hotend

-Clearance from the gantry is minimal, and may cause the silicone sock to be unremovable.
-According to Andrew "[MediaMan3D](https://www.printables.com/social/56045-mediaman3d/about)", this could be fixed by reversing the hotend.
-I have yet to test this.
+Clearance from the gantry is minimal with the stock part cooling setup, and may cause the silicone sock to be unremovable.
+You can add some washers as a spacer, but I chose to use the BantaMount which doesn't have this issue.

 ## Extra Notes